-Located in the very south of the Czech Republic (with borders to Germany and Austria – I traveled via train from Nuremberg to Linz, and from here to České Budějovice), this rather solitude region with its beautiful landscapes is perfect for long walks as well as extensive hiking or cycling tours.
+Located in the very south of the Czech Republic with immediate borders to Germany and Austria (we traveled via Linz to Budweis), this rather secluded region with its picturesque landscapes is perfect for long romantic walks or for extensive cycling or biking tours.

-But this area is also a very good spot for activities like camping, fishing, or sightseeing tours (for example the fairy-tale like Hluboká Castle).
+But this area is also a good place for doing activities like camping, fishing, or small sightseeing tours (to the fairy-tale like Hluboká Castle for example).

-Budweis or České Budějovice (95.000 inhabitants) is despite its comparatively small size a well-known city, first and foremost due to its long brewing tradition (Budějovický Budvar).
+Budweis or České Budějovice (95.000 inhabitants) is despite its comparatively small size a well-known city, mainly because of its long brewing tradition (“Budějovický Budvar”).

-I also didn’t neglect the opportunity to visit some of the historical buildings in the town center around the large Náměstí Přemysla Otakara II (market square).
+First and foremost I wanted to grasp the opportunity to visit some of the historical ensembles in the town center around the large Náměstí Přemysla Otakara II (market square).

-The camping site “Kemp a slalomová dráha České Vrbné” a few kilometers northwards the city center was my starting point for a nice short hiking tour alongside the Vltava (Moldau) upstream towards Hluboká nad Vltavou with its famous Hluboká Castle.
+The camping site “Kemp a slalomová dráha České Vrbné” a few kilometers northwards the city center was my starting point for a nice short hiking tour alongside the Vltava (Moldau) upstream towards Hluboká nad Vltavou and the famous Hluboká Castle.

-The town Třeboň (8.300 inhabitants) about twenty kilometers eastwards of České Budějovice is well-known for its carp breeding business and its fishpond systems (see below), but also for its tourism-sector consisting of numerous spa resorts.
+The town Třeboň (8.300 inhabitants) twenty-odd kilometers eastwards of České Budějovice is renowned for its carp breeding industry and intricate fishpond systems (further information below), but also for its numerous spa resorts.

-The town center is quickly explored, but very charming.
+The town center is quickly explored, but nonetheless charming.

-Most interesting here is probably the Zámek Třeboň (castle) adjacent to the town center with its appurtenant park (Zámecký park).
+Most intriguing is probably the Zámek Třeboň (the castle) adjacent to the town center with its appurtenant park (Zámecký park).